How Macquarie’s Banking and Financial Services Group enhanced employee connectivity and accelerated delivery velocity

 For Macquarie BFS, implementing Slack played a big part in improving the employee experience and boosting collaboration.

-The ease of adoption was also a big advantage for the programme, as we wanted a fast roll-out but had different user groups with different experience levels.
-It meant that change management efforts could focus on the people who needed more support.
+The ease of adoption was also a big advantage for the program as we wanted a fast rollout but had different user groups with different experience levels.
+It meant change management efforts could focus on the people who needed more support.

 Cultivating a culture of accelerated delivery